CASR-HKU/DPACS/hardware/source/resnet_bottleneck/dense/resnet_bottleneck_dense_parallel/README.md

 ```
     make all
 ```
 The output bitstream will also be copied to the drive folder.
+Log will be recorded in the ./log folder.